 - Anything else – all websites are different.
-Look carefully at each part of your old website – both in the front and back end – and make sure you have a plan for how it will all be migrated to WordPress.
+Look carefully at each part of your old website – both in the front and back end.
+Make sure you have a plan for how it will all be migrated to WordPress.
 Don’t assume that an import plugin will cover everything, as there may be other types of content, special features etc. that need rebuilding in WordPress.

 Personally I think it’s a bit irresponsible to suggest that you can migrate to WordPress in 10 simple steps.
 This implies that the average WordPress user can achieve complex tasks that aren’t really realistic, setting them up to fail.

-WordPress is a fantastic platform and empowers non-techies to perform many tasks that weren’t previously possible such as adding new pages, editing menus, adding images, adding blog posts and much more.
-However there is a limit and there are still many tasks that are best left to experienced WordPress designers and developers.
-This is not a limitation of WordPress – rather, it reflects what a sophisticated website platform WordPress has become.
+WordPress is a fantastic platform and empowers non-techies to perform many tasks that weren’t previously possible.
+This includes adding new pages, editing menus, adding images, adding blog posts and much more.
+However there is a limit.
+There are still many tasks that are best left to experienced WordPress designers and developers.
+This is not a limitation of WordPress.
+Rather, it reflects what a sophisticated website platform WordPress has become.

-The WordPress community should support users in how to do things themselves that are realistic, and offer high quality services for tasks that still require professional input.
+The WordPress community should support users in how to do things themselves that are realistic.
+It should offer high quality services for tasks that still require professional input.

 Migrating to WordPress

 If you want to migrate your website to WordPress, we can help.
-As well as migrating your content to WordPress and any features you require, we can usually recommend ways to improve and upgrade your website more generally – ending up with a more effective, more professional website than you started with.
+We can migrate your content to WordPress and add any features you require.
+We can also usually recommend ways to improve and upgrade your website more generally.
+This ends up with a more effective, more professional website than you started with.
 And what’s better, you will have joined the WordPress community and all the fantastic benefits you get from having a WordPress website.
 It may not be as straightforward as people claim, but it’s worth it.